-701.19g If an effect offers a player a choice to search a zone and take additional actions with the cards found, that player may choose to search even if the additional actions are illegal or impossible.

-- 701.19h An effect may instruct a player to search a library for one or more cards more than once before instructing a player to shuffle that library.
+- 701.19g If an effect offers a player a choice to search a zone and take additional actions with the cards found, that player may choose to search even if the additional actions are illegal or impossible. - 701.19h An effect may instruct a player to search a library for one or more cards more than once before instructing a player to shuffle that library.
 This is the same as a single instruction for that player to search that library for all those cards.
-The player searches that library only once. - 701.19i If multiple players search at once, each of those players looks at the appropriate cards at the same time, then those players decide in APNAP order (see rule 101.4) which card to find.
+The player searches that library only once. - 701.19i If multiple players search at once, each of those players looks at the appropriate cards at the same time, then those players decide in APNAP order (see rule 101.4) which card to find. - 701.19j If an effect instructs a player to search outside the game for a card, that player may choose an appropriate card they own from outside the game.